 See PDF for important disclosures.

-Please download PDF for full write-up.
+Please download PDF for the full report.